 What to turn in

 Turn in this assignment electronically by pushing your source code to your class git repository by 11:59 PM on the day of the deadline and tagging the commit

 GLapp directory where the sample code was provided.

 Also include an

-assn1.txt file telling us about your assignment.
-Include your name and campus ID at the top of this file!
+assn3.txt file telling us about your assignment.
+Include your name and campus ID at the top of this file.
 Do not forget to tell us what (if any) help you received from books, web sites or people other than the instructor and TA.

-Check in along the way with useful checkin messages.
+Commit along the way with useful commit messages.
 We will be looking at your development process, so a complete and perfectly working ray tracer submitted in a single checkin one minute before the deadline will NOT get full credit.
 Individual checkins of complete files one at a time just before the deadline will also NOT get full credit.
-Do be sure to check in all of your source code, Makefile, README, and updated .gitignore file, but no build files, log files, generated images, zip files, libraries, or other non-code content.
+Do be sure to check in all of your source code, assn3.txt, and updated .gitignore file, but no build files, log files, generated images, zip files, libraries, or other non-code content.